Server Config (Enterprise)

 DynamoDB-backed rate limit server

-You can use DynamoDB as the backing storage database for the Gloo Edge rate limit server.
+You can use DynamoDB as the backing storage database for the Gloo Gateway rate limit server.
 DynamoDB is built for single-millisecond latencies.
 It includes features such as built-in replication (DynamoDB Global Tables) that can help you set up global rate limiting across multiple instances or multiple data centers.

 1. Create a secret in your cluster that includes your AWS credentials for the DynamoDB that you want to use.
 The secret must be in the same namespace as your Gloo installation, such as gloo-system.
 For more information, see the AWS docs.